Empowering First Responder Families Peer Support Group©

 July 22, 2025

-Location : Kanata, Ontario
+Location : Kanata, Ontario (hybrid model)

 Exact Location: Not publicly disclosed

-Small admin fee per group attendance: 5.00 dollars
+Small admin fee per group attendance: 5.00 dollars etransfers, cash accepted.
+Payable to empoweringfirstresponderfamili@gmail.com

 SPECIAL DATES: